 An eligible temporary resident whose visa has expired or been cancelled is able to claim their super directly from UniSuper within six months of departing Australia, or from the ATO at any time.

-\ Different rules apply if you establish a Transition to Retirement (TTR) Flexi Pension.

-ACCESSING YOUR SUPER

 They can also claim their super upon permanent incapacity or terminal medical condition.
 A temporary resident's beneficiaries can claim the member's super if the member dies.

-Read our Departing Australia superannuation payment fact sheet, which is available at unisuper.com.au/factsheets by calling 1800 331 685, or visit the ATO website at www.ato.gov.au.
+Read our Departing Australia superannuation payment fact sheet, which is available at unisuper.com.au/factsheets, by contacting us or visiting the ATO website at www.ato.gov.au.
+To contact us, call 1800 331 685 or visit unisuper.com.au/contact-us for more options, including chat.